jundalisay/superblist/content/en/material/principles/intro/chapter-01.md

 Earth (cube) | Pritvi | 金 solid metal | ![](/graphics/physics/cube.gif)

-We group all the understandings of the Romans, Greeks, Hindus, and Chinese under the five-model Superphysics classification of Aether, Space, Radiance, Radioactivity, and Matter:
+We then unify all the understandings of the Romans, Greeks, Hindus, and Chinese under our 5-Layers model:

 Rank | Name | Greek-Hindu | Chinese | Physics Force | Superphysics Force | Force Carrier | Resulting particles in Superphysics | Pythagorean Note
 --- | --- | --- | --- | --- | --- | --- | --- | ---